Azure/azure-policy/samples/SQL/deploy-sql-server-threat-detection/README.md

-# [Preview]: Deploy Threat Detection on SQL servers
+# Deploy Threat Detection on SQL servers
 deploy-threat-detection-SQL-servers
 This policy ensures that Threat Detection is enabled on SQL Servers.